Rules

 Managing rules

-Section titled “Scope annotations”When you see scope labels in status and rules list output:
+Section titled “Scope annotations”When you see scope labels in status and rule list output:

 | Label | Meaning |